-In connection with the issuance of the 2026 Notes, 2025 Notes, and 2023 Notes, the Company also sold net-share-settled warrants (the "2026 Notes Warrants", the "2025 Notes Warrants", and the "2023 Notes Warrants," respectively, and together, the "Notes Warrants") in privately negotiated transactions with the Option Counterparties.
-The strike price of the 2026 Notes Warrants, 2025 Notes Warrants, and 2023 Notes Warrants was approximately \$295.29, \$81.05, and \$46.62 per share, respectively, and is subject to certain adjustments under the terms of their respective Notes Warrants.
-As a result of the 2026 Notes Warrants, 2025 Notes Warrants, and 2023 Notes Warrants and related transactions, the Company is required to recognize incremental dilution of earnings per share to the extent the average share price for any fiscal quarter is over \$295.29 for the 2026 Notes Warrants, \$81.05 for the 2025 Notes Warrants, and \$46.62 for the 2023 Notes Warrants.
+In connection with the issuance of the 2026 Notes and 2025 Notes, the Company also sold net-share-settled warrants (the "2026 Notes Warrants", and the "2025 Notes Warrants," respectively, and together, the "Notes Warrants") in privately negotiated transactions with the Option Counterparties.
+The strike price of the 2026 Notes Warrants and 2025 Notes Warrants was approximately \$295.29 and \$81.05 per share, respectively, and is subject to certain adjustments under the terms of their respective Notes Warrants.
+As a result of the 2026 Notes Warrants and 2025 Notes Warrants and related transactions, the Company is required to recognize incremental dilution of earnings per share to the extent the average share price for any fiscal quarter is over \$295.29 for the 2026 Notes Warrants and \$81.05 for the 2025 Notes Warrants.
 The 2026 Notes Warrants and the 2025 Notes Warrants expire over a period of 80 trading days commencing on February 15, 2027 and over a period of 100 trading days commencing on November 1, 2025, respectively, and may be settled in net shares of common stock or net cash at the Company's election.
-Upon initial sale, the 2025 Notes Warrants and the 2026 Notes Warrants were recorded as an increase in additional paid-in capital within stockholders' equity of \$22.2 million and \$23.4 million, respectively.
-In August and November 2020, in connection with the 2023 Notes Partial Repurchase, the Company repurchased the remainder of the 2023 Notes Warrants through a cash payment of \$43.0 million.
-In November and December 2021, in connection with the 2025 Notes Partial Repurchase, the Company partially repurchased 2025 Notes Warrants through cash payments of \$298.9 million.
-The repurchases were recorded as reductions to additional paid-in capital within stockholders' equity.
+As of December 31, 2023, 2.0 million warrant shares and 0.5 million warrant shares were outstanding for the 2026 Notes Warrants and 2025 Notes Warrants, respectively.